Written by Dr Helen Willis, former PhD student in Auditory Neuroscience at University College London.

 Superior or Cyborg

 Few disabilities can be completely cured, so we are rarely if ever on an even playing field with “abled” people.
-So to suggest that any disability somehow conveys superior abilities, is actually a nonsense.
+So to suggest that any disability somehow conveys superior abilities is actually nonsense.
 For instance, I have a cochlear implant (I have no hearing in both ears as the result of a childhood illness) and this technology is the only means I have to re-access the world of sound.
 Interestingly, this means that I can be legitimately labelled as a cyborg because my physiological functioning is dependent upon and aided by an electronic device.
 Essentially I have electronic circuits inside my ear making me hear, instead of the fluid and tissue of a hearing person.

 When the cochlear implant technology first arrived in this country, almost thirty years ago, it was hailed as The Bionic Ear.
 This nickname is almost certainly attributable to an American television programme which was very popular at the time, The Bionic Man, together with a spin-off series of The Bionic Woman.
 The plot line was that both these individuals had sustained terrible injuries in their former lives, but had been transformed by the wonders of bionic technology (attaching electronic devices to biological tissue).
 The commentary over the opening titles of every programme proclaimed:

 “We can rebuild them.
 We can make them better, stronger, faster”.